artgon/artgon.github.com/_posts/2014-10-06-scala-case-for-correctness.md

 be set to null!
 This means that you may have to null check the object that's supposed to save you from getting null errors.

-This is of course part of the bigger problem that Scala intrinsically solves. _Null_ is a type in Scala just like any other.[^3] You cannot set an object to _Null_ unless that is its type.
-If you try to set an _Int_ to _Null_, you'll get a compile error.
+There are two ways Scala mitigates the null reference issue.
+Firstly, you can't set a Value Type (i.e. _AnyVal_) to null.
+For example: if you try to set an _Int_ to _null_, you'll get a compile error.

-{% highlight console %}
+{% highlight scala %}
 scala> val x: Int = null
 <console>:7: error: an expression of type Null is ineligible for implicit conversion
        val x: Int = null
 {% endhighlight %}

+Sadly, this is not true for Reference Types (i.e. _AnyRef_).
+Scala allows you to set references to null.
+I assume it only exists for Java inter-op and for giving _var_ declarations an initial value.
+It is generally recommended to avoid using _var_, but if you must, you can set the type to _Option[T]_ and the initial value to _None_.

-Furthermore, because the _Option[T]_ type has been built into Scala from the beginning, every part of the standard library supports returning optional values, _None_ or _Some[T]_, when required.
+The second way Scala mitigates null reference errors is simple -- none of the standard APIs use the _Null_ trait.
+Since the _Option[T]_ type has been built into Scala from the beginning, every part of the standard library supports returning optional values, _None_ or _Some[T]_, when required.
+For example when accessing a map:

+{% highlight scala %}
+scala> Map("a" -> 1, "b" -> 2, "c" -> 3).get("a")
+res2: Option[Int] = Some(1)

+scala> Map("a" -> 1, "b" -> 2, "c" -> 3).get("asdf")
+res3: Option[Int] = None
+{% endhighlight %}

+Notice the type of the _get_ method: it returns an _Option[Int]_, which clearly signifies that the return may or may not have a value.
+The equivalent method in Java, either returns the value or _null_ if the value does not exist.
+This does not force the developer to handle the optional type and may result in sporadic failures, which are difficult to test and debug.

 #### Correctness Matters